The Power of Hui to Establish, Consolidate and Deepen the Learning Support Partnership (LSP)

 Are you ready and willing to be not only tolerant but also welcoming of others' views and ideas?

-At Mana Motuhake stage of He Pikorua, RTLB are generally stepping aside.
-This is a chance for everyone in the LSP to reflect on overall successes, barriers and sustainable recommendations for the future.
+At the Mana Motuhake stage of He Pikorua, RTLB typically step aside.
+This is a chance for everyone in the LSP to reflect on overall successes, barriers, and sustainable recommendations for the future.
 Key questions, like those outlined below, should be answered at this stage:

 What were some of the successes and outcomes?